scottcolfer/scottcolfer.github.io/_posts/2018-03-02-value-context.md

 "The role of leadership and management in a CAS is to influence the evolutionary process so that the organisation delivers on its goals.
 Leaders create the language of the organisation; they set up incentives and define value in a way that elicits the descired outcomes.
 They define what it *valued* in order to deliver on the organisation's mission." p.88

+"Business value is a hypothesis held by the organisation's leadership as to what will best accomplish the organisation's ultimate goals or desired outcomes." p.90